Five-Percent Nation: Social and political influence

 In 1967, shortly after Allah and Justice started holding classes at the Street Academy, Civil Rights leader Bayard Rustin and Massachusetts Senator Edward Brooke visited Father Allah at the Academy.
-In an article titled "The Five Percenters," published in The New Amsterdam News, Rustin wroteWe might all applaud the Street Academy as one of the most constructive contributions to the maintenance of stability in the Harlem Community, as well as creating an effective instrument for the rehabilitation of young men who might otherwise have no choice but the streets. ...
+In an article titled "The Five Percenters", published in The New Amsterdam News, Rustin wroteWe might all applaud the Street Academy as one of the most constructive contributions to the maintenance of stability in the Harlem Community, as well as creating an effective instrument for the rehabilitation of young men who might otherwise have no choice but the streets. ...
 Besides their academic and social activities, the Five Percenters told me that they pursue a spiritual ideal of "helping others discover a true knowledge of themselves."
 They said they are "neither anti-white nor pro-black."

-Allah the Father stated that he was "neither pro-black nor anti-white."
+Allah the Father stated that he was "neither pro-black nor anti-white".
 In his "National Statement" given at Brookdale College in Monmouth County, New Jersey, in 1998, Dumar Wa'de Allah, National Spokesman for the NGE, stated "we are not anti-white, nor pro-black.
 In fact, we have white Five Percenters."
 NGE websites and articles state, "We as a collective are not anti-white nor pro-black.
 We are pro-righteous and anti-devilishment."

 There have been from the organization's inception Five Percenters of various ethnicities.
-The most well-known Caucasian Five Percenter is John Michael Kennedy, who met Allah in 1965.
+The most well-known white Five Percenter is John Michael Kennedy, who met Allah in 1965.
 Allah proclaimed Kennedy a "righteous man" and renamed him Azreal.
 Michael M. Knight's The Five Percenters includes a photo of a gathering of Five Percenters that includes Barkim, who Knight describes as "one of the earliest white Five Percenters" and his siblings.
-Knight's book also includes two photos of Allah with Gottehrer, who Allah called "Moses."
-Dr. Sujan Dass, who is better known as Supreme Understanding, is a Bangladeshi-American Five Percenter and an influential and prolific writer.
-His book How to Hustle and Win: A Survival Guide for the Ghetto has been described as having the same impact on the hip hop generation as The Autobiography of Malcolm X and Alex Haley's Roots: The Saga of an American Family had on previous generations of African Americans.
+Knight's book includes two photos of Allah with Gottehrer, who Allah called "Moses".

-In 2018 members of the Five Percent Nation and Harlem community members applied to the Transportation/Historic Preservation & Landmarks Committee of Manhattan Community Board 10 to have the northwest corner of 126th Street & Adam Clayton Powell Jr. Blvd in Harlem, New York co-named “Allah, Justice & The Five Percenters Square.”
+In 2018, members of the Five Percent Nation and Harlem community members applied to the Transportation/Historic Preservation & Landmarks Committee of Manhattan Community Board 10, to have the northwest corner of 126th Street & Adam Clayton Powell Jr. Blvd in Harlem, New York, co-named "Allah, Justice & The Five Percenters Square".
 The application and subsequent proposal were approved by Manhattan Community Board 10 and the New York City Council.
-In March 2019 the intersection of 126th Street & Adam Clayton Powell Jr. Blvd in New York was officially co-named "Allah, Justice & The Five Percenters Square."
+In March 2019, the intersection of 126th Street & Adam Clayton Powell Jr. Blvd in New York was officially co-named "Allah, Justice & The Five Percenters Square".